michaelwangcode/html-css-course/README.md

 In this part, we will use CSS to create hovers, transitions and shadows for our buttons.

+### Hovers

 Buttons can change their styles when the cursor hovers over them.

 To create CSS for a button while hovering, use the :hover keyword in the class name (example: background-color:hover)

+The background-color:hover class is called a pseudo-class.

+The :active pseudo-class is applied when the button is being clicked on.

+### Transitions

+Transition properties are added to the class properties, not the pseudo-class.

+The transition property take two values, what we want to transition (opacity) and a value in seconds.

+To transition multiple properties at once, seperate them with a comma.

+### Shadows

+Use the box-shadow property to add a shadow to a button.

+The first value represents the horizontal position of the shadow.

+The second value represents the vertical position of the shadow.

+The third value represents the shadow blur.

+The last value represents the shadow color.

+Use an rgba() value which will set the color, as well as the opacity.